Effective October 1, 2022, the minimum wage is $13.00 per hour.

 Reporting for Duty Pay and Work on Public Holidays

 Regular reporting for duty pay rules apply on public holidays.
-However, the employee earns whichever is greater: reporting for duty pay or wages for the hours worked at premium pay.
-(Premium pay for each hour worked on a public holiday is 1.5 times the employee's hourly wage rate.)
+However, the employee earns whichever is greater: reporting for duty pay or wages for the hours worked on the public holiday.
+(Pay for each hour worked on a public holiday is 1.5 times the employee's hourly wage rate.)

 Reporting for Duty Pay Exceptions and Special Rules